 - Determine patient capacity and consent.

 - Obtain medical history:

-- Suicidal or violent history
+- o Suicidal or violent history

 - Previous psychiatric hospitalization, when and where

-- o Location where patient receives mental health care
+- Location where patient receives mental health care

 - Medications

 - Recreational drugs/alcohol: amount, names

 - Do not judge, just treat.

 - Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
 Threat of suicide, overdose of medication, drugs or alcohol or threats to the health and well-being of others are considered not rational.

 - Consider a patient to be incapable to make medical decisions if they are:

 - Suicidal

 - Confused

 - Severely developmentally or mentally disabled

 - Intoxicated

 - Injured/ill with an altered mental status

 - Physically/verbally hostile

-- o Unconscious
+- Unconscious

-- Consider and treat possible medical causes for patient's condition:
+- Consider possible medical causes for patient's condition:

-- o Hypoxia
+- Hypoxia

 - Hypoglycemia

-- Drug intoxication, side effects, drug withdrawal
+- Drug or alcohol intoxication, side effects, drug withdrawal

 - Seizures and postictal states

-- Intracranial hemorrhage
+- Head trauma or intracranial hemorrhage

+- o Anemia

+- o Stroke

+- Dysrhythmias

+- Electrolyte imbalance

+- Hypertension

+- Infection (especially meningitis / encephalitis)

+- o Metabolic disorders

+- Myocardial ischemia or infarction

+- Pulmonary embolism

+- o Shock

+- Toxicological ingestion

 - Consider staging until police have made the scene safe.

 - Search patient for weapons.

 - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items.

 - Recheck often a restrained patient's ability to breathe and distal circulation.

 - Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress.

 - Explain the need for restraint to the patient.
 Severe agitation is a medical emergency, and should be treated aggressively with medication.

 - Document thoroughly the restraints used, on which limbs, and the justification for restraints.

-- Combative patients, including those with excited delirium: